-Dysautonomia is a condition caused by malfunction of the autonomic nervous system.
+Dysautonomia refers to a wide range of conditions that affect the autonomic nervous system.

 Dysautonomias come in many forms, but they all involve the autonomic nervous system (ANS).

 The ANS is responsible for maintaining a constant internal temperature, regulating breathing patterns, keeping blood pressure steady, and moderating the heart rate.
 It is also involved in pupil dilation, sexual arousal, and excretion.

 Symptoms of dysautonomia usually appear as problems with these particular systems.

 Dysautonomia affects an estimated 70 million people worldwide.